PrashantVIT1/Interview_prep/readme.md

-This repo contains question for revision anytime anywhere
+This repo contains question for revision